piesek1234434343/2025_03_11_BatScratchToPiQuest3IntSyncInVan/README.md

 For information here is the inital pitch and the representation of what it looks like in the idea:
 [![image](https://github.com/user-attachments/assets/896477f3-2124-4715-82f3-27b0cf3d501f)](https://github.com/EloiStree/2025_01_07_PitchDeckNtpIntPiGame/tree/main)

+Bonus: It would be really fun if this were applied to a table tennis game for the club! ^^ Imagine four kits scrambling to get into position and hit the bat as fast as they can... 🏓🧙‍♂️👏 I’d love to see that in action!

 -------------------------